strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

 ## Parameters Validation

 OAI 3.0.x describes the data from a request's header, query and path in an operation specification's `parameters` property.
-In a controller method, such an argument is typically decorated by the `@param()`.
+In a controller method, such an argument is typically decorated by `@param()`.

 The validation guarantees that the data parsed from request is valid in the type described by the parameter specification.
 For example, the first argument in the function `replaceTodo()` is decorated with `@param.path.number('id')`.
 It means the raw data of `id` is parsed from the request's path and it should be a valid number.
 Invalid data like `astring` or `true` would be rejected.

 The validation rule varies based on the parameter's [OAI primitive type](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#data-types), which is inferred from the decorator `@param.<http_source>.<OAI_primitive_type>`. `@param.path.number()` is one of the shortcuts for `@param()`, other shortcuts with different combinations of HTTP source and OAI types could be found in the [API Docs](https://apidocs.strongloop.com/@loopback%2fdocs/openapi-v3.html#param).

-A more detailed documentation for the parameter validations could be found in the [section "Parameters"]() on page "Parsing Requests".
+A more detailed documentation for the parameter validations could be found in the [section "Parameters"](link_tbd) on page "Parsing Requests".

+Please note that the validation against parameters checks the primitive types only, it doesn't apply JSON-schema based validation for non-body arguments.

 ## Request Body Validation

 A request body's data is described in OAI operation specification's `requestBody` property.
-The corresponding argument in a controller method is typically defined by the `requestBody()` decorator.
-We use [`AJV`](https://github.com/epoberezkin/ajv) module to to validate the data with a JSON schema generated from the OAI schema specification.
+The corresponding argument in a controller method is typically defined by `requestBody()` decorator.
+We use [`AJV`](https://github.com/epoberezkin/ajv) module to validate the data with a JSON schema generated from the OAI schema specification.

 As you could see, the second argument in the example method is decorated by `@requestBody()`, which generates the OAI request body specification from its type metadata.
 The schema specification inside it is inferred from its type `Todo`.
 The type is exported from a `Todo` model.